Rate Limiting

 Per-Key Rate Limiting

-Per-key limits are checked after global IP limits.
-Both must pass for the request to proceed.
+Both are enforced in the auth extractor, after the global IP limits, so all of IP limit → burst → quota must pass for the request to proceed.

 Response Headers